 At the start of the game your menu size is '2', where '5' represents the most extensive menu and '1' the smallest.
-Remember, a larger menu is likely to mean a higher stock figure and that you are paying interest to your head office for the cash tied up in stock.
+Remember, a larger menu is likely to mean a higher stock figure and that is cash that could otherwise be repaying your pub's bank loan.